SohaibMirza1357/ui-ux-hackathon/README.md

 - **TypeScript** - A superset of JavaScript for strong typing and code consistency.
 - **Tailwind CSS** - A utility-first CSS framework for fast, responsive design.
 - **Redux** - A state management library used for the shopping cart and global app state.
-- **Framer Motion** - A library for animations and interactions in React.
 - **ShadCN UI** - A collection of beautiful, accessible, and customizable UI components.